-The AIHW is an independent statutory authority within the Health and Ageing portfolio, which is accountable to the Parliament of Australia through the Minister for Health and Ageing.
-For further information see the AIHW website.
+The Institute is an independent statutory authority within the Health and Ageing portfolio, which is accountable to the Parliament of Australia through the Minister for Health and Ageing.
+For further information see the AlHW website.

-The data were supplied to the AIHW by state and territory health authorities.
+The data were supplied to the Institute by state and territory health authorities.
 The state and territory health authorities received these data from public and private hospitals.
-States and territories use these data for service planning, monitoring, and internal and public reporting.
-Hospitals may be required to provide data to states and territories through administrative arrangements, contractual requirements or legislation.
+States and territories use these data for service planning, monitoring and internal and public reporting.
+Hospitals may be required to provide data to states and territories through a variety of administrative arrangements, contractual requirements or legislation.

-States and territories supplied these data under the terms of the National Health Information Agreement (see link below).
+States and territories supplied these data under the terms of the National Health Information Agreement (see link).

-www.aihw.gov.au/WorkArea/DownloadAsset.aspx? id=6442472807&libID=6442472788
+www.aihw.gov.au/WorkArea/DownloadAsset.aspx?id=6442472807&libID=6442472788

+Timeliness:

-Timeliness: The reference period for these data is 2009-10.
+The reference period for this data set is 2009-10.

+Accessibility:

-Accessibility: The AIHW provides a variety of products that draw upon the NHMD.
+The AIHW provides a variety of products that draw upon the NHMD.
 Published products available on the AIHW website are:

-• Australian hospital statistics with associated Excel tables.

-• interactive data cubes for Admitted patient care (for Principal diagnoses, Procedures and Diagnosis Related Groups).
+- Australian hospital statistics with associated Excel tables. - interactive data cubes for Admitted patient care (for Principal diagnoses, Procedures and Diagnosis Related Groups).